sarbor/taylor_swift_api/README.md

 You can even request N verses of lyrics from the api to use as Lorem Ipsum.

-This API is hosted on Cloudflare Workers and the data is stored inside PlanetScale
+This API is hosted on Cloudflare Workers and the data is stored inside Cloudflare D1

 [User Friendly Documentation for this API](https://bump.sh/sarbor/doc/taylor-swift-api)